 The “bull flag” or “bullish flag pattern” is a powerful indicator for trading uptrends or topside market breakouts.

-Read on to learn more about the bull flag and its use in trading forex currency pairs.
+Read on to learn more about the bull flag and its use in your financial markets trading.

 What is the Bull Flag Pattern?